-Not only are they one of the most convenient exercises that require minimal equipment—literally a bar is all you need—they're also a fundamental compound movement that builds your back and biceps.
+Not only are they one of the most convenient exercises that don't require lot's of equipment or cable attachments—literally a bar is all you need—they're also a fundamental compound movement that builds your back and biceps.

 All that talk you hear about the importance of doing squats to target your quads, glutes and hamstrings?
 Think of pull-ups as the equivalent for your upper body.
 Pull-ups are also a great way to increase grip strength and balance out your physique, so that your push movements, like the bench and overhead press, don’t leave your back short-changed.

 Pull-ups can be tough to master, though.
 Starting with pull-up variations can help you learn how to do a pull-up effectively.

 Before you approach the bar, you should know what muscles you’re targeting, where you should feel the burn and what you’re going to engage.